-- Sheldon's regressive behaviors, including his tending to be a "child in a man's body," his need to be cared for by a mother figure whenever he is ill or afraid, and his tendency to throw temper tantrums whenever he doesn't get his own way.
+- His regressive behaviors, including his tendency to be a "child in a man's body"; his need to be cared for by a mother figure whenever he is ill or afraid; and his tendency to throw temper tantrums whenever he doesn't get his own way.
 In fact, another character on the show, Bernadette, credits her experience working with children for her ability to manage Sheldon's stubbornness.

-- His egocentrism, including his contempt for any opinion aside from his own and his tendency to talk down to people he regards as his intellectual inferiors (including just about everybody he meets).
+- His egocentrism, including his contempt for any opinion apart from his own and his tendency to talk down to people he regards as his intellectual inferiors (in other words, just about everybody he meets).
 He often imposes on the people around him for things he requires, including someone to drive him places, and seems to have a genuine inability to recognize that they have other things to do.

-- Sheldon's narcissism, which makes him regard himself as infallible whenever he expresses an opinion or is stating what he regards as fact.
-He also tends to regard himself as a superior breed of human, even to the point of considering having a child with his genius girlfriend Amy to create a race of benign overlords for humanity.
+- His narcissism, which makes him regard himself as infallible whenever he expresses an opinion or is stating what he regards as fact.
+He also tends to regard himself as a superior breed of human, even to the point of considering having a child with his genius girlfriend Amy in order to create a race of benign overlords for humanity.

 - His social dysfunction, including his solitary lifestyle, inability to recognize social cues, and difficulty recognizing emotions, in himself or others.

-- His obsessive-compulsive tendencies, inability to accept change in his life, his multiple phobias towards germs, birds, etc.), and his hypochondria.
+- His obsessive-compulsive tendencies, including his inability to accept change in his life, his multiple phobias (towards germs, birds, etc.), and his hypochondria.